For some hunters, first light isn’t always the best option

 Plenty of deer are killed long after daybreak

-Last year, I scored two big bucks between 10 and 11 am.
-Last October, I took my largest deer ever, weighing 201 pounds, 19-inch spread, with eight points right at 11 a.m.
+Two seasons ago, I scored two big bucks between 10 and 11 am.
+And that October, I took my largest deer ever, weighing 201 pounds, 19-inch spread, with eight points right at 11 a.m.

-This season I have not had as many opportunities to hunt, and I was excited about finally getting in my stand.
+Last season, I did not have as many opportunities to hunt, and I was excited about finally getting in my stand.
 After an uneventful morning sit, I decided to walk to my husband’s stand, which was about a half-mile away around 10 a.m.
 His stand had not been hunted at all this season.
-Unfortunately, he had a ladder fall about seven weeks ago, and would not be able to climb into his stand until his arm healed.
+Unfortunately, he had a ladder fall last year, and would not be able to climb into his stand until his arm healed.

-I wished he could have joined me this season, as hunting is something we love to do together.
-He had seen a huge buck last season at this stand and texted me to try the grunt call to see if I could lure him out.
+I wished he could have joined me then, as hunting is something we love to do together.
+He had seen a huge buck the year before at this stand and texted me to try the grunt call to see if I could lure him out.
 After about 30 minutes of staying quiet and still, I used my doe bleat call and a few minutes later did a short series of grunt calls.
 To my surprise, I saw movement in the distance!

-Look for trophy bucks at all hours of the day during the rut
+Look for trophy bucks at all hours of the day during fall

 An impressive buck appeared out from the deep end of the trail, walking in as if he was on a mission to find out who was in his territory.
 I took no time to think about what to do.
 I couldn’t count points, but this buck’s body size and antler spread gave me the confidence that it was a shooter buck.